zenml-io/zenml/README.md

 # 🆘 Where to get help

 The first point of call should be [our Slack group](https://zenml.io/slack-invite/).
 Ask your questions about bugs or specific use cases and someone from the core team will respond.
+Or if you prefer, [open an issue](https://github.com/zenml-io/zenml/issues/new/choose) on our GitHub repo.

 # 📜 License